dodsonphillip62/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Optimize for readability and maintainability, not just for performance."

 This quote emphasizes the importance of writing clean, understandable code that can be easily read and maintained by others (and even your future self).
 While it's crucial to ensure your code runs efficiently, sacrificing clarity and maintainability for marginal gains in speed often leads to more bugs, harder debugging, and higher long-term costs.
 Remember, a program that's easy to comprehend and modify will likely have a longer, healthier life cycle.

+# 2024-02-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

+In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+It suggests programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling identifies a genuine need for improvement.